Joint Mortgage In Canada: Should You Get One?

 - Lender switch

-Pros Of Joint Mortgages In Canada
+Benefits Of Joint Mortgages In Canada

-Increase Odds Of Approval
+Increase Odds Of Mortgage Approval

 Secure Lower Interest Rates

-Not only that, but homebuyers also use joint mortgages to get lower interest rates and better terms on a home loan contract.
+Homebuyers can also use joint mortgages to get lower interest rates and better terms on a home loan contract.
 By combining incomes and/or taking advantage of one borrower’s better credit score and financial health, you can show lenders that you’re a low-risk borrower.

 Qualify For Higher Mortgages

 Not only can you increase your odds of mortgage approval, but you may also be able to secure a higher loan amount.
-Entering into a joint mortgage can increase your buying power and give you more freedom to buy homes with higher price ranges.
+Entering into a joint mortgage can increase your buying power and give you more freedom to buy homes in higher price ranges.

 Easier To Save For A Down Payment

 With two or more working individuals, saving for a down payment becomes easier and quicker.
 Moreover, with more individuals saving for a down payment, you may be able to provide more than the 5% down payment requirement.
-This will lower your overall mortgage which in turn, will lower your mortgage payments.
+This will lower your overall mortgage, which in turn, will lower your mortgage payments.

-Moreover, if you put down at least 20%, you won’t have to pay mortgage default insurance
+Moreover, if you put down at least 20%, you won’t have to pay mortgage default insurance.

-Shared maintenance
+Shared Maintenance

-Taking care of a home takes a lot of time, effort, and money.
-If you can share these responsibilities, then you won’t have to shoulder the burden entirely on your own.
 All the maintenance and repairs that are required can be shared, as can all the utility bills.
 This will give you some peace of mind knowing that you’re not on your own with these responsibilities.

-Cons Of Joint Mortgages In Canada
+Drawbacks Of Joint Mortgages In Canada

 Joint mortgages are helpful for many borrowers.
 But there are also some potential drawbacks that all borrowers should know about before entering a joint mortgage with another person.